newhavenrb/conferences/11_Services_Scale_Backgrounding_and_WTF_is_going_on_here.md

 @davetron5000

 ## Introduction
-Story about developers making resonable decisions and move from monolithic app to services, but things will still go wrong!
+Story about developers making reasonable decisions and move from monolithic app to services, but things will still go wrong!
-Real world experience running payments on LivingSocial Syncronous Rails app moved to Async
+Real world experience running payments on LivingSocial Synchronous Rails app moved to Async

 ## Business Example
 People signup with simple Controller!